nstanford5/nftAuction/nft-auction-api.md

 range: 41-54
 ```
 - Line 41 starts a `try...catch` block, we expect some exceptions from these calls.
-- Line 42 gets the NFT view information and uses our `getTok` function to return the right data type, based on network connector mode.
+- Line 42 gets the NFT view information and uses our `{!mjs} getTok` function to return the right data type, based on network connector mode.
-- Lines 43-44 are similar to Line 42 minus the `getTok` function
+- Lines 43-44 are similar to Line 42 minus the `{!mjs} getTok` function
 - Line 48 is our API call.
 We pass in the `bid` and grab the returned values.

 Just a few more lines and we are ready to run our tests.